FederatedAI/FATE/doc/2.0/fate/ml/run_launchers.md

 ### Installation

-Install all requirements of FATE-ML by following commands:
+Install all requirements of FATE-ML by following command:

 ```commandline
 pip install fate
 ```

 ### Create A Launcher

-Once environment is ready, you run FATE ml launchers.

 Currently, we provide various ready-to-use launchers for testing mpc protocol and SSHE LR & LinR modules here.